5 Amazing Greek islands close to Athens

 2. Poros: Pine-covered Hills

-Poros is one of the Greek islands near Athens that is definitely worth a visit.
 Located a short distance from the capital, this charming island offers a perfect combination of natural beauty, history and culture.
-Here is everything you need to know to make the most of your trip to Poros.
+It’s one of the best day trips from Athens you can embark on.

 Beaches of Poros